Charged with Cocaine Possession in Wisconsin

 You are only a criminal if you are convicted™

-Penalties for Cocaine Possession with Drug Paraphernalia or Cocaine Possession with a Firearm
+Fines & Penalties for Cocaine Possession with Drug Paraphernalia or Cocaine Possession with a Firearm

-If you’re being charged with cocaine possession and drug paraphernalia, you may face additional charges which carry an additional $500 fine and imprisonment of up to 30 days.
+If you’re being charged with possession of cocaine and drug paraphernalia, you may face additional charges which carry an additional $500 fine and imprisonment of up to 30 days.
 In Wisconsin, possession of cocaine drug paraphernalia may include anything from pipes to smoke crack cocaine to razor blades used to cut cocaine powder.

 Felony cocaine possession in Wisconsin also includes a Drug Abuse Program Improvement Surcharge of up to $5,000.
 Drug conviction surcharges were enacted in 1987 and are granted to the Wisconsin Department of Health and Family Services to fund drug and alcohol abuse prevention programs.